rrmerugu/django-user-registration-bs4/README.md

 We shall be able to use it as plain email based registration alone or along with social auth.

+This project uses the following amazing projects from the opensource:

+- Django
+- django-allauth
+- django-anymail

 - Signup Page (With and Without Social Signup)
 - Login Page (With and Without Social Login)
 - Forgot Password